-VAT Detail report is crucial for businesses in VAT jurisdictions, as it provides an overview of the VAT-related transactions and can help to:
+VAT Details report (and its extended version called VAT Details with Items) is crucial for businesses in VAT jurisdictions, as it provides an overview of the VAT-related transactions and can help to:

 - obtain a detailed breakdown of transactions and provide an audit trail;